 Rio de Janeiro’s favelas are among the world’s most widely stigmatized urban neighborhoods, with their overwhelmingly negative image reaching the far corners of the planet.
 In Rio one frequently hears non-favela residents looking at the communities and describing them as ‘aberrations’ and ‘eyesores.’
 Yet across Rio’s tourist markets and the world, the favela aesthetic has seeped into products and experiences of all types, clearly attributing an aesthetic value to these communities.
 Non-favela residents commercializing this image have been accepted and valued from Bali to Paris, New York to Melbourne.
 But this value, when produced by residents of favelas, is often mocked or even prohibited.
 From the vantage point of work conducted over a decade in dozens of Rio de Janeiro’s thousand favela communities, this talk describes and analyzes the heated debate around what might be termed the ‘favela aesthetic,’ and sets out to defend favelas on a number of fronts, including their aesthetic qualities, but also beyond, into the sustainable, economic, and creative practices and urbanistic qualities that have emerged organically from unplanned favela communities, the oldest of which dates back to 1897.
 Lessons from Rio’s favelas for all our cities are shared.

-Dr. Williamson will present a general overview of Rio de Janeiro’s recent mega-event driven boom and bust, highlighting the transformative years when Rio hosted the World Cup and Olympic Games, and the hope of and actual implementation of Olympic policies directed towards favelas–the city’s most chronically underserved communities.
-Williamson’s talk presents a deep introduction to Rio and its social struggles through, including the city’s racial history, but focuses particularly on the rapid transformation of the city from 2009 through 2016 and how policies proposed to address these historic issues during this period actually unfolded.
-The talk offers an overview of Rio’s recent boom and bust’s impact on favelas and a detailed look at how communities have responded, developed and grown resistance strategies in response to these policies.
-Specifically, the talk answers the question: what does pre-Olympic Rio teach us about poor urban planning and development policies, as well as effective community organizing and resistance?
-What can we learn from Rio’s favelas about how to organize, and how not to organize, our own communities, and what would truly inclusionary policies look like?
-Case studies here include the communities of Vila Autódromo, Favela do Metrô, Horto and Providência.
+In the wake of Rio de Janeiro’s recent mega-event driven urban reconfigurations, the transformative years when Rio hosted the 2014 World Cup and 2016 Olympic Games raised hope for actual investments and improvements in the city’s favelas – the city’s most chronically underserved communities.
+The presentation will provide an introduction to Rio and its social struggles, including the city’s racial history, particularly focusing on the rapid transformation of the city from 2009 through 2016.
+It offers an overview of Rio’s recent boom and bust’s impact on favelas and a detailed look at how communities have responded, developed and grown resistance strategies in response to these policies.
+Specifically, the talk discusses the question: what do Rio’s Olympic years teach us about poor urban planning and development policies, as well as effective community organizing and resistance?

 Dozens of official legacy promises were made to Rio de Janeiro’s citizens that would come as a result of hosting August’s Olympic Games.
 In the end, what Rio experienced was a very public six year “boom and bust” resulting in deep skepticism and anger over the failed legacies of the Games.
 Now, two months after the Games, Brazil is living through a deep economic recession, and in Rio crime rates and unemployment are rising while resources dry up, the police are downsizing, and the international media are swooping off to cover the next beat.
 The Olympics, which invested some $15 billion in the city, feel like a distant memory.
 And the past week’s mayoral election also brings an entirely new political agenda to the table.